bluehabit/Projects/To-Do-List/readme.md

+## My Version

+See `myToDo`

+## Authors Versions

-`v3` is the preferred version becuase it attaches event handlers to the object for example
+`v3` is the preferred version from another author that I refactored becuase it attaches event handlers to the object for example

 ```
   editButton.addEventListener('click', function(){